salimchedrawi/CSS-Curved-Corners/README.md

 Extra
 ==================

-If you wish to insert a table between ///<div class=”fff”></div> , then please be advised that setting the width of the table to 100% will work in Firefox, but will not work in Internet Explorer.
+If you wish to insert a table between div class=”fff”, then please be advised that setting the width of the table to 100% will work in Firefox, but will not work in Internet Explorer.
 So, in order for it to work on both web browsers, set the table width to a specific length (example: 200px).